 Consider Working with Arja Shah Law

-Our firm’s founder, Arja Shah, is an aggressive domestic violence defense lawyer with offices in Phoenix, AZ.
+Our firm’s founder, Arja Shah, is an aggressive criminal defense lawyer with offices in downtown Phoenix and serving clients in all of Arizona.
 Clients appreciate her strong advocacy in the courtroom with a client-centered approach to service.
-You can discuss your case with Ms. Shah by calling (602) 888-0369 or by sending her a message through the firm’s request form.
+You can discuss your case directly with attorney Arja Shah by calling (602) 888-0369 or by sending her a message through the firm’s free attorney consultation request form.